pranavmane295/Temp_Converter/README.md

 # Temp_Converter
-This is a repo for an internship at OIBSIP L2 T3
+This is a repo for an internship at OIBSIP L2 T3<br>
+Author : Pranav Mane